thin-edge/tedge-container-bundle/README.md

 # tedge-container-bundle

-This repo contains an example of how to run thin-edge.io and all of it's components (including mosquitto) in a single container using the lightweight, container friendly init system, [s6-overlay](https://github.com/just-containers/s6-overlay).
+This repo contains a container definition which configures all of the thin-edge.io components (including mosquitto) in a single container using the lightweight, container friendly init system, [s6-overlay](https://github.com/just-containers/s6-overlay).

 [s6-overlay](https://github.com/just-containers/s6-overlay) is an init system which is desired to run multiple processes in a single container.
 It starts and supervises each service.
 Check out the [s6-overlay documentation](https://github.com/just-containers/s6-overlay) for further details.